-Yellen says Fed close to achieving its economic goals
+Yellen: Expect Fed to gradually hike rates over next 3 years

-WASHINGTON (AP) — Federal Reserve Chair Janet Yellen says the economy has come a long way in recovering from the 2008 financial crisis, and the Fed is getting close to achieving its goals of maximum employment and stable inflation.
+WASHINGTON (AP) — Federal Reserve Chair Janet Yellen says she expects the Fed to raise its benchmark interest rate several times a year through 2019, as it moves closer toward to its economic goals of maximum employment and stable inflation.

 But in a speech in San Francisco Wednesday, she said she can’t say when the next interest rate will occur or how high rates will rise.
 She says that will depend on how the economy performs in the coming months.